 Best Large: Sabatier Expandable Stainless Steel Dish Rack

-What We Like: Expandable, soft coating protects dishes
+What We Love: Expandable, soft coating protects dishes

-What We Don’t Like: Difficult to clean, may rust
+What We Don’t Love: Difficult to clean, may rust

 The interior wires are soft-coated to protect dishes.
 The drainboard guides water into the sink via a movable spout.
 The unit comes fully apart for cleaning, but some complain that reassembly is challenging and rust may develop.